microsoft/vcpkg/docs/commands/common-options.md

 ## `--overlay-triplets=<path>`

-Specify a directory to be considered for [overlay triplets](../examples/overlay-triplets-linux-dynamic.md).
+Specifies a directory containing [overlay triplets](../examples/overlay-triplets-linux-dynamic.md).

 This option can be specified multiple times; [triplets][] will resolve to the first match.